 As part of the stunning complex, a 200-seat auditorium is available for performances, lectures, and meetings.
 A large reception hall is used for receptions and other group gatherings.
 The Georgia Museum of Art will add a touch of elegance and culture to any event.

 - Rental Information: http://www.georgiamuseum.org/visit/rent

-Tour groups are welcomed at the GMOA and educational group tours on a variety of topics are available by request.
+Tour groups are welcome, and free educational group tours on a variety of topics are available by request.
 Each docent tour is tailored to your group's particular needs and interests.

 360 DEGREE PANO TOUR: